bluegreen-labs/ecmwfr/cran-comments.md

 products due to the handling of unknown query fields.
 I now sanitize the requests further.

-This updates addresses this issue.
+This update addresses this issue.
 No further changes were made.
 Given the final migration to the new API at ECMWF you may expect many more small bug fixes as the API is poorly documented.

-Stats on code coverage and test routines remain the same as per pervious v2.0.1 release.
+Stats on code coverage and test routines remain the same as per previous v2.0.1 release.

 Kind regards,